Faith and Romance: How Your Relationship Can Benefit From Including God

 She then did something I found thought-provoking.
 She took my hand gently, patted it and said softly, “Keep praying.
 Just keep praying.
 Pray together.”

-Not the response I was expecting, it got me curious about the role that faith and God play in romantic relationships.
+Not the response I was expecting, it got me curious about the role that faith and romance and God play in relationships.
 Are there benefits to including God in your relationship?
 Is it true that a couple who prays together stays together?

 I reached out to two people I thought might be able to answer these questions: Rabbi Paul Cohen, D.Min., senior rabbi at Temple Jeremiah in Northfield, and the Rev. Charles Mize, senior pastor at Glenview Community Church.